cylentro/LaunchBox/frontend/docs/courses/prompting-101/chapter-7_the-future-is-now-whats-next.md

 ---
 layout: doc

 title: Chapter 7 - The Future is Now - What's Next?
 description: Explore the exciting future of AI!
 Discover key trends like Multimodal AI, autonomous AI Agents, and the democratization of AI, and understand how these will shape your interactions with technology.

+ogTitle: Chapter 7 - The Future is Now - What's Next?
+ogDescription: Explore the exciting future of AI!
+Discover key trends like Multimodal AI, autonomous AI Agents, and the democratization of AI, and understand how these will shape your interactions with technology.

 prev:
   text: Chapter 6 - Staying Safe and Smart - Ethics & Limitations
   link: /courses/prompting-101/chapter-6_staying-safe-and-smart